-He is currently the President of the Urological Society of Australia and New Zealand, and was the inaugural chairman, of the Urologic Oncology Special Advisory Group of this organisation.
-His main research interests are in the area of Urologic Oncology having published greater than 130 papers on clinical, epidemiological and psychooncology/survivorship aspects of all major urological cancers, with approximately 10 million dollars in grant funding in urological cancer research over the last 10 years.

-This included being the principal investigator for the Victorian Cancer Agency funded CAPTIV collaboration (CAncer of the Prostate Translational research In Victoria).
+He is Past President of the Urological Society of Australia and New Zealand, and was the inaugural chairman, of the Urologic Oncology Special Advisory Group of this organisation.
+He is also the Urologic elected councillor on the Board of Directors of the Royal Australasian College of Surgeons His main research interests are in the area of Urologic Oncology having published greater than 130 papers on clinical, epidemiological and psycho-oncology/survivorship aspects of all major urological cancers, with approximately 10 million dollars in grant funding in urological cancer research over the last 10 years.
+This included being the principal investigator for the Victorian Cancer Agency funded CAPTIV collaboration (Cancer of the Prostate Translational Research in Victoria).